rmccoy7541/neand_sQTL/log.md

 See `VariantToTable.sh`

+Then I'm going to work on that R script Rajiv sent me.
+But the jobs for the reformatting command are still pending.

 ### 06/20/2019
 `for i in $(cat tissuesused.txt); do echo "Moving $i/${i} to all noms..."; mv $i/${i}_nominals.txt all_noms; done`